 Children at Knavesmire are exposed to quality texts from EYFS and across the school, which both stimulate and assist the children to read.
-Each day, EYFS, KS1 and KS2 class teachers share and read whole-class texts (fiction and non-fiction) that promote a love and engagement in reading.
+Each day, ALL class teachers throughout school share and read whole-class texts (fiction and non-fiction) that promote a love and engagement in reading.

 Reading for pleasure is a whole-school priority here at Knavesmire and we are committed to building a whole school community that loves reading.
 Therefore at Knavesmire, children are given ownership and choice over what they read.
 Each child has access to our outstanding and stimulating school library where they can choose a high quality ‘reading for pleasure’ book.
 Children have full access to our ‘Knavesmire 99’ , a list of 99 core texts to read by the time they leave in Year 6, which have been hand selected by our teaching staff.
-Along with their choice text, children in EYFS and KS1 and where appropriate KS2, children use the Oxford Reading Tree Reading scheme to build their confidence in ‘decoding’ and high frequency words.
+Along with their choice text, children in EYFS and KS1 and where appropriate KS2, children use banded books to build their confidence in ‘decoding’ and high frequency words.

-Reading practice takes many forms: individual reading to an adult; individual reading followed by an activity (supported by reading reviews); paired reading with another child in another year group; listening to class stories read by the teacher; Guided Reading in small groups with a teacher or teaching assistant in EY and Key Stage 1, and Whole class Guided Reading in Key Stage 2.
+Reading practice takes many forms: individual reading to an adult; individual reading followed by an activity (supported by reading reviews); paired reading with another child in another year group (Reading Buddies); listening to class stories read by the teacher; Guided Reading in small groups with a teacher or teaching assistant in EY and Key Stage 1, and Whole class Guided Reading in Key Stage 2.

-Reading is set as regular homework, and Electronic Reading Records are used to enable parents and teachers to record progress made, thus facilitating the transfer of information between home and school.
+Reading is set as regular homework, and Electronic Reading Records as well as Reading Record books are used to enable parents and teachers to record progress made, thus facilitating the transfer of information between home and school.
 There is a range of extensive Storysacks in the school library for school and home use during the Early Years.
 Book Buddies (parents, students and volunteers from other professions) support school by giving children extra practice at becoming proficient readers.